mrgnhnt96/revali/doc-site/docs/constructs/revali_server/annotations/parameters.md

 # Parameter Annotations

 Parameter annotations are used to bind parameters to values from the request.
-They can be used to bind path parameters, query parameters, headers, request bodies, and more.
+They can be used to bind path parameters, query parameters, headers, request bodies, dependencies and more.

 | Annotation | Description | Requests | Controllers |
 | --- | --- | :-: | :-: |